 As you can see, there is much more to success on the LSAT than just deconstructing argumentation, or knowing how to setup Grouping Games.
 These concepts are fundamentally important, certainly, but you CANNOT achieve your full potential unless you complement your conceptual knowledge with the proper mental perspective.
 So spend some time in the days before the LSAT focusing on your attitude—the confidence and positivity that generates will be hugely beneficial come test day.

-If you would like to learn more about the ideal test-taking mindset, as well as strategies to cope with test-day stress, we are hosting a free Test Mentality Seminar online this evening (12/4) at 8 PM Eastern time.
-During the session we are going to talk extensively about test pressure, test anxiety, and how to control that anxiety and pressure.
-Our goal is to put you in the right frame of mind to go out and destroy Saturday's LSAT, and to give you some tools to handle the pressure should you run into any problems.
+If you would like to learn more about the ideal test-taking mindset, as well as strategies to cope with test-day stress, we recommend watching the recording below of a recent Test Mentality webinar that we hosted.
+During the session we talked extensively about test pressure, test anxiety, and how to control that anxiety and pressure.
+Our goal is to put you in the right frame of mind to go out and destroy the upcoming LSAT, and to give you some tools to handle the pressure should you run into any problems.
 If you aren't taking the LSAT until a later administration, you can still use the advice we offer to help you take practice tests and generally improve your mental approach to the test.